pnp/blog/content/weekly-agenda/24-10-14/index.md

 ---

+### Power Platform monthly Community Call - 16th of October

+Typically demos here are from the community by the community.
+You are welcome to demo here 👋

+* Wednesday, 16th of October, 8:00 AM PT / 3:00 PM GMT
+* Download the [recurring invite](https://aka.ms/powerplatformcommunitycall) or [join the call](https://aka.ms/PowerPlatformMonthlyCall) we'd love to see you in the call!
+* If you can't make it this time, you can watch the recording recording from here: [Microsoft 365 & Power Platform Community - Power Platform calls](https://www.youtube.com/watch?v=qLM6MChvrOk&list=PLR9nK3mnD-OVHNx67Q2Uxe7wodTnjHguz)

+Demos:

+* [Douglas Romão](https://www.linkedin.com/in/douglas-romao/) (Fellowmind) - Use AI to document your Power Platform solutions
+* [Manish Solanki](https://www.linkedin.com/in/manish-solanki-1058b7a/) (Persistent Systems) - Fallback mechanism for UI automation in Power Apps

+Also: 📷 Picture Time with community in Together Mode!

+**Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

+---

-### Microsoft 365 & Power Platform bi-weekly community Call - 10th of October
+### Viva Connections & SharePoint Framework bi-weekly community Call - 17th of October

-* Thursday, 10th of October, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 17th of October 2024, 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Shiv Sharma](https://www.linkedin.com/in/shiv-sharma%E2%9C%85-b07050162/) (Ameriprise Financial Services) - How to make fully Responsive Power Apps
-* [Daniel Kåven](https://www.linkedin.com/in/dkaaven/) (Biztek AS) - Building a Kahoot! style checklist with Power Apps
-* [Troy Taylor](https://www.linkedin.com/in/troystaylor/) (Hitachi Solutions) - Supercharge Power Platform Connectors Using Custom Code
+* [Nello D'Andrea](https://www.linkedin.com/in/nello-d-andrea/) (Die Mobiliar) & [Nicole Beck Dekkara](https://www.linkedin.com/in/nicole-beck-dekkara/) (Die Mobiliar) – Building real world Intranet with SPFx - Real time news
+* [Mattias Bürgi](https://www.linkedin.com/in/mattiasbuergi/) (Die Mobiliar) & [Fabian Hutzli](https://www.linkedin.com/in/fabian-hutzli/) (Die Mobiliar) - Deploying Azure dependencies for SPFx solution – case Real Time News
+* [Anoop Tatti](https://www.linkedin.com/in/anooptatti/) (Advania) - Viva Connections card using React in QuickView to show FAQs as accordion

 Also: 📷 Picture Time with community in Together Mode!